-- Marital/relationship discord accounted for 19% of all issues presented to EAP 25% when compared to other life stressors, alone. - Separation and divorce issues accounted for an additional 4% of all presenting issues. - Age and gender were found to be the most important demographic drivers of marital/relationship issues. - More people in their thirties (23%) reported marital/relationship issues than people in other age groups. - More men (23%) than women (18%) reported marital/relationship issues. - More supervisors and managers (21%) reported marital/relationship issues than other employees (19%). - Non-full-time employees are almost twice as likely than full-time employees to access EAP for domestic violence issues.
+- Age and gender were found to be the most important demographic drivers of marital/relationship problems. - More employees in their thirties (23%) access EAP for marital/relationship discord than employees in other age groups. - More men (22%) than women (17%) access EAP for marital/relationship discord. - More supervisors and managers (20%) access EAP for marital/relationship discord than other employees (18%). - Non-full-time employees are 1.5 times more likely than full-time employees to access EAP for domestic violence issues.